Stranded Syrian is arrested after living in airport for 7 months

 Breaking News Emails

-A Syrian man who spent nearly 7 months stranded at an airport in Malaysia's capital has been removed and detained.
+A Syrian man who spent nearly seven months stranded at an airport in Malaysia's capital has been removed and detained.

 Hassan al Kontar, 36, had been living at Kuala Lumpur international airport since March 7.
 He refused to return to his war-torn homeland amid fears he would be arrested for evading military service.